Las Mujeres Ya No Lloran World Tour: Box office

 Live Nation reported that in less than two hours of sale in Latin America, 950,000 tickets were sold across 18 stadiums, which broke the all-time record for ticket sales among female artists.
-With more than 30 shows ahead, Live Nation revealed in 17 March 2025 that more than two million tickets have already been sold.
+With more than 30 shows ahead, Live Nation revealed on 17 March 2025 that more than two million tickets have already been sold.
 In March 2025, Billboard reported that $32.9 million were made from the first six shows, which had sold over 282,000 tickets.
 The outlet also projected the tour to finish with over $200 million in total grosses with shows announced as of 27 March 2025.
 In May 2025, Billboard published their midyear report, covering concerts, including her first seven nights at Estadio GNP Seguros that March.

 Additional reports in May were made, as well as in the months of June, July, and September 2025.
-In October 2025, Billboard reported the tour had earned million within its first 64 concerts. making it the highest-grossing Latin tour ever by a woman ever, as well as the second highest-grossing Latin tour ever.
+In October 2025, Billboard reported the tour had earned million and an attendance of 2.5 million within its first 64 concerts. making it the highest-grossing Latin tour ever by a woman ever, as well as the second highest-grossing Latin tour ever.
+In their year-end report for 2025, Billboard recognized the tour as the fifth-best tour of the year.
+Similarly, Pollstar named the tour as the fifth-most lucrative tour of 2025, with an average gross of million based on 64 reported shows.

+In January 2026, Billboard reported that $35.7 million was generated from ten concerts, with an attendance of 267,000 also noted.
+Individual reports regarding the December 2025 concerts in Buenos Aires and Montevideo were also provided.
+They further reported the tour had generated million and attracted an audience of 3.3 million over its first 86 concerts, setting a new Guinness World Record for the highest-grossing Latin tour in history.